diegopalencia-research/english-verbs-nlp/README.md

 - **Irregular verbs are shorter on average** — reflecting Old English monosyllabic roots.
 The 10 most frequent English verbs are all irregular
 - **Emotional state** is the largest participial adjective class (24 of 76 entries) — *excited, bored, exhausted, worried* — all describe the experiencer, not a physical condition
 - **33% of the dataset is irregular** — yet most new English verbs coined after 1900 are regular.
 Frequency, not age, predicts irregularity
-- The **Random Forest reaches ~75% accuracy** distinguishing regular from irregular verbs using spelling features alone — outperforming the 54% majority-class baseline by 21 percentage points
+- The **Random Forest reaches ~75% accuracy** distinguishing regular from irregular verbs using spelling features alone (outperforming the 54% majority) class baseline by 21 percentage points
 - **Top predictive features:** second-to-last character · verb length · consonant count · vowel count · last letter.
 Etymology is not a feature — this is the main source of remaining error

 ---